WYRD-FM: Move to soft AC

 WSPA-FM ranked third in the Arbitron ratings and second with adults in Fall 1984, with midday numbers taking a significant jump.
 Though still considered beautiful music, WSPA-FM added more contemporary artists such as the Captain and Tennille, Dionne Warwick and John Denver while decreasing the instrumentals.
 The station was making an effort to stop being considered background music.

 With the switch by WZXI in the Charlotte area from beautiful music, WSPA-FM showed up in the Spring 1986 Arbitron ratings for Charlotte, the only beautiful music station serving the area.

-On February 19, 1991, WSPA-FM officially made the switch to soft adult contemporary or "Lite music." which according to the Spartanburg Herald-Journal was "the first format change since Harry Truman".
+On February 19, 1991, WSPA-FM officially made the switch to soft adult contemporary or "Lite music". which according to the Spartanburg Herald-Journal was "the first format change since Harry Truman".
 WSPA-FM had always played easy listening music and was the area's only remaining station of that type.
 Though still seventh with listeners 25-54, WSPA-FM needed to reach younger listeners, and WSPA-FM was doing this with soft vocals and a few instrumentals as "Lite FM, 98.9", which was still the area's softest station.
-Many people liked the new sound, which included lots of 70s music, but some complained to the newspaper and to the morning show of Mike Vassy, who had worked at the station since 1968.
+Many people liked the new sound, which included lots of 1970s music, but some complained to the newspaper and to the morning show of Mike Vassy, who had worked at the station since 1968.
 The change improved the station's ratings from eighth in Fall 1990 to fifth in Winter 1991, and from sixth to fourth with adults.

 In fall 1994, Spartan Radiocasting, owner of WSPA and WSPA-FM, made a local marketing agreement with Augusta, Georgia-based Keymarket Communications.
-Early in 1995, WSPA-FM, described as "light-rock", was moving its studios to Greenville, along with WFBC and WORD (AM), while 950 WSPA would move in with WSPA-TV.
+Early in 1995, WSPA-FM, described as "light-rock", moved its studios to Greenville, along with WFBC and WORD (910 AM), while WSPA AM would move in with WSPA-TV.

 Changes in ownership

 River City Broadcasting, which bought Keymarket, also purchased an option to buy the radio stations.
-Sinclair Broadcast Group, owner of WFBC-TV and WLOS-TV, bought River City and on July 1, 1998, bought "Light Rock 98.9", WFBC-FM, WYRD (formerly WFBC), WORD, WOLI-FM and WOLT.
+Sinclair Broadcast Group, owner of WFBC-TV and WLOS-TV, bought River City and on July 1, 1998, bought "Light Rock 98.9", WFBC-FM, WYRD (the former WFBC), WORD, WOLI-FM and WOLT.

 In December 1999, Entercom bought 41 radio stations from Sinclair.
 Entercom became Audacy in 2021.